ParaCoToUl/noarr-structures/README.md

 # Noarr Structures

-Library that helps programmer with data serialization independently on underlining design.
+Library that helps programmer with data serialization independently on underlying design.

 ## Using the library